Top 5 Career Tips for Ph.D. & Postdoctoral Researchers

-Undoubtedly, the job market for PhD graduates and postdoc researchers is becoming increasingly difficult to navigate.
-Typically, data indicates that an average PhD takes 8 years to complete.
+Undoubtedly, the job market for PhD graduates and postdoctoral researchers is becoming increasingly difficult to navigate.
+Typically, data indicate that an average PhD takes 8 years to complete.
 By the time PhD students graduate, more than 12% of them have accumulated an average of $70,000 in student debt.
 Moreover, those lucky enough to get a tenured job earn only about $60,000 per year.
-On average, 39% of PhDs get a salary of $40,000 a year, which is less than the entry-level salary for B.A. graduates.
+On an average, 39% of PhDs get a salary of $40,000 a year, which is less than the entry-level salary for B.A. graduates.
 These statistics are indeed depressing.
 However, acquiring PhDs is still popular even though the challenges are overwhelming.

-How to Get Over a Job Crisis
+How to Get Over the Job Crisis

 The life of a postdoc researcher is filled with uncertainty.
 A study by the Australian Society for Medical Research (ASMR) showed that 1 in 4 PhD graduates faced uncertainty in terms of their job because of the lack of research funding.
 Furthermore, this lack of funding leads to a decline in the scientific workforce.
-Enduring these challenges, how can PhD graduates and postdoc researchers overcome a job crisis?
+Enduring these challenges, how can PhD graduates and postdoc researchers overcome the job crisis?

 Here are some tips that can prove to be helpful in such situations:

 1) You have to decide the role that you plan to pursue after your PhD.
 Perform a self-analysis exercise and take into account your skills, personality, values, interests, and motivation.
 Once you have decided on the role that you want to take up, go through employer presentations.
 This will provide you with additional viable options.